-Leaked T-Mobile document reveals end of Classic plans at national retailersAlex Wagner - Deputy Managing Editor, News Desk
+Leaked T-Mobile document reveals end of Classic plans at national retailersAlex Wagner - Editorial Director of News and Content

 Back in March, we saw T-Mobile kick off phase one of its switch to an "UNcarrier" identity by rolling out new Simple Choice plans across its website and stores.
 Because of the way that the new no contract plans work, though, T-Mobile kept its traditional contract Classic plans available at national retailers like Best Buy and Walmart.
 It looks like that'll finally be changing in the near future, as a newly-leaked T-Mobile document has revealed that Classic plans will soon be retired.